MedDRA Versioning: Governance That Scales

 A practical guide to MedDRA upgrades, quality checks, and controls.

-Validation should be layered and evidence‑rich.
-Start with a regression suite of representative cases covering common terms, critical events, and known edge cases; re‑generate E2B(R3) messages in a sandbox and verify schema validity, controlled vocabulary alignment, and routing headers.
+Planning sets intent, but execution proves control.
+Validation for MedDRA upgrades should be layered, evidence-rich, and representative of real-world use.
+High-performing teams begin with a regression suite of cases that covers common terms, critical safety events, and known edge cases.
+In sandbox environments, they re-generate E2B(R3) messages and verify schema validity, controlled vocabulary alignment, and routing headers.

-Verify SMQ‑based signal monitors and case series logic under the new version and adjust thresholds if detection volumes change materially.
-Maintain acknowledgments (ACK/NAK) logs and error payloads during test submissions to confirm replay‑safe behavior and avoid duplicates on go‑live.
+SMQ-based signal monitors deserve special attention.
+Validation should confirm that case series logic still behaves as expected under the new version and that thresholds are adjusted when detection volumes change materially.
+During test submissions, acknowledgment (ACK/NAK) logs and error payloads should be reviewed to ensure replay-safe behavior and to avoid duplicates during go-live.

-Sustained compliance requires measurement and governance after go‑live.
-Track KPIs such as coding concordance versus prior version, first‑pass case quality, volume of re‑coded terms, false positive/negative rates in SMQ screens, and authority acknowledgment latency.
+True compliance extends beyond go-live.
+After each upgrade, organizations should actively measure impact using meaningful KPIs: coding concordance versus the prior version, first-pass case quality, volumes of re-coded terms, changes in false positive or false negative rates for SMQ screens, and regulatory acknowledgment latency.